Free Task Prioritization Checklist

 3. Organize Your Tasks Every Day: Organize Your Fruit Bowl

 Now that you understand that the order in which you complete your tasks is the key to a ‘sweet’ day, here are the step by step ways you can use this everyday to help you:

-- Identify what fruit is in your fruit bowl each day.
-Some folks like to do this in the morning and others like to do it for the following day before signing off.
+- Dedicate time to task Management Some folks like to do this in the morning and others like to do it for the following day before signing off.

-- Figure out what time of the day you feel most energized and least distracted.
-Try to understand what kind of worker you are and when you are going to be able to get your best energy of the day.
+- Order your tasks Try to understand what kind of worker you are and when you are going to be able to get your best energy of the day.

 - Time block your tasks in the appropriate order.
 Google calendar focus time is a great hack for ensuring you complete the tasks during the optimal time of day and in the right order.
 Another option is just re-ordering your to-do list and making your way down the list throughout the day.